pesto-students/challenges-batch07-LaveenaMaharshi/git-exercises/git-exercise/solution.md

 ** My  echo 'blob 14\0Hello, World!' | openssl sha1 didn't got executed. need help in this section

-12. The 'git revert' command is used to record some new commits to reverse the effect of some earlier commits
+12. The 'git revert' command is used to record some new commits to reverse the effect of some earlier commits.